dbalamo/KnobControlMultiTurn/README.md

 There's also a sample application that shows how it looks and works.

-Obviouly, as it's a multi turn knob, there will be no numeric values written around the knob.
+Obviouly, as it's a multi turn knob, there will be no numeric values written around the knob, but we rely on ValueChanged event, emitted from the control every time the value changes, to read and display the current value.